JamesCC/VMXProxyPy/docs/install_raspberry_pi.md

 # Installing on a Raspberry Pi

-I have had great success in following the above instructions for a standard Raspberry Pi Linux install.
+I have had great success in following the Linux install instructions for a standard Raspberry Pi.

 This is a very cheap (~£30) mini computer which runs Linux.
 With a serial port adapter and a USB power supply it becomes your very own terminal adapter for the V-Mixer.
-Unless you buy a WiFi dongle (or get a Raspberry Pi 3), you will need to connect it to your wireless router via an Ethernet cable.
+With Raspberry Pi 3 you can easily set it up to connect via WiFi to a router.

-The original Raspberry Pi is more than powerful enough, but it has not be tested on this platform.
-The limitations will be support of the Raspbian image (which I believe is supported).
+The original Raspberry Pi 1 is more than powerful enough.
+VMXProxy runs happily on this, however you will need to make sure there is still support of the Raspbian image (which at Jan 2019 - is still supported).

-There should be no issue running on a Raspberry Pi 2 or 3.
+There should be no issue running on a Raspberry Pi 2 or 3 (ARMv7).

 See <http://www.raspberrypi.org/> for more info.
-Ethernet is just plug and play (if you're happy with DHCP), but otherwise setting up networking is beyond the scope of this readme (but there is plenty of guidance on the website for you).
+Ethernet is just plug and play (if you're happy with DHCP), but otherwise setting up networking is beyond the scope of this readme (but there is plenty of guidance on the web for you).

 ## Overview

-I've provided a lot of detail down here, but it shouldn't be complicated, nor take too long.
+I've provided a lot of detail down here, but it shouldn't be too complicated, nor take too long.

-If you follow the instructions you shouldn't need a keyboard, monitor or mouse for the raspberry pi.
+If you follow the instructions, and you have a computer on the same network, you shouldn't need a keyboard, monitor or mouse for the Raspberry Pi.

 Steps:

-- Download RASPBIAN STRETCH LITE image
+- Download RASPBIAN STRETCH LITE image (~300 Mbytes)
-- Install on SD Card using Etcher (windows tool)
+- Install on SD Card (8GB+) using Etcher (windows tool)
 - Setup ssh to work on first boot
-- (optiona) setup WiFi
+- (optional) setup WiFi details
 - Power up and Boot the Pi
 - Install a (free) network scanner to find your Pi (the IP address)
 - Log on using ssh via a (free) application called Putty
-- Execute a few commands
+- Execute a few commands to install dependencies
-- Alter a few files with your settings
+- Alter a few files with your settings (e.g. passcodes.txt)
-- Execute a few more commands
+- Execute a few more commands to make it automatically run

-Job done.
+All these steps can be done to setup a Simulator so you can get this working without the Mixer and then it is a couple of quick command to switch over to a real (Mixer) setup.

 ## Downloading the Raspbian image